LtSchneider/old_website/_posts/2016-06-02-article-paradigmata.md

 tags: [articles]
 ---
 ## Abstract
-> this article is an introductionary summary to the poro and bondo secret societies in Sierra leone.
+> this article provides an introductory journey through the poro and bondo secret societies in Sierra leone.

-It was first published in Paradigmata Voll 11.2014. [link](http://www.paradigmata.at/paradigmata/index.php) to paradigmata - zeitschirft fuer Menschen und Diskurse
+It was first published in Paradigmata Voll 11.2014. [link](http://www.paradigmata.at/paradigmata/index.php) to paradigmata - Zeitschrift fuer Menschen und Diskurse

 ## Artikel